math-comp/analysis/README.md

 [chat-shield]: https://img.shields.io/badge/zulip-join_chat-brightgreen.svg
 [chat-link]: https://coq.zulipchat.com/login/#narrow/stream/237666-math-comp-analysis

-This repository contains an experimental library for real analysis for the Coq proof-assistant and using the Mathematical Components library.
+This repository contains a real analysis library for the Coq proof-assistant.
+It is based on the [Mathematical Components](https://math-comp.github.io/) library.

+In terms of [opam](https://opam.ocaml.org/doc/Install.html), it comes as the following packages:
+- `coq-mathcomp-classical`: a layer for classical reasoning
+- `coq-mathcomp-analysis`: theories for real analysis

 ## Meta